How many times can a function be iterated?: Statements

 \begin{rmk} \begin{em} As a consequence of Proposition \ref{prop:dvt-st-maps} and Proposition \ref{prop:dvt-maps}, by restricting the domain and the codomain, we can regard $f$ as a function $f:C_{n+1}\to C_{n}$, and this restriction satisfies $f(\partial_{n}C_{n+1})\subseteq C_{n+1}$.
 Therefore, if $f:C\to X$ satisfies the assumptions of Problem \ref{Pbm:map}, then $f:C_{n+1}\to C_{n}$ satisfies the same assumptions for every $n\in\N$, and $\iter(f,C,X)=n+\iter(f,C_{n+1},C_{n})$.

 If we know \emph{a priori} that $C_{n}$ is connected for every $n\in\N$, this leads to an inductive proof that $C_{n}\neq\emptyset$ for every $n\in\N$.
-But we can find no non-trivial condition that forces this to hold, and simple examples can be given where infinite orbits (and also fixed points) exist but $C_n$ in not connected for all $n\geq 2$.
+But we can find no non-trivial condition that forces this to hold, and simple examples can be given where infinite orbits (and also fixed points) exist and $C_0$ and $C_1$ are connected, but $C_n$ in not connected for all $n\geq 2$.

-If $C_{n}$ is not connected it may happen that $C_{n+1}$ is the union of some connected components of $C_{n}$: in this case $f$ can map $C_{n+1}$ in the remaining connected components of $C_{n}$, causing $C_{n+2}$ to be empty (see the examples in Section~\ref{sec:examples}).
+If $C_{n}$ is not connected it may happen that $C_{n+1}$ is the union of some connected components of $C_{n}$: in this case $f$ can map $C_{n+1}$ into the remaining connected components of $C_{n}$, causing $C_{n+2}$ to be empty (see the examples in Section~\ref{sec:examples}).

 This points out once more the importance of \emph{relative} boundaries in Proposition \ref{prop:dvt-maps}: boundaries are always defined relative to something, and that something can change at each step. \end{em} \end{rmk}